 It’s normal to feel frustrated with your partner from time to time.
 Hell, we’d even go as far as to say that it’s weird to never feel frustrated with them.
 Marriage can be frustrating.
-When two people live together, coping with bills, mortgages, kids, schedules, in-laws, weird habits, and everything in between, one person will inevitably drive the other one a bit nuts.
+When two people live together, coping with bills, mortgages, kids, schedules, in-laws, mouth breathing, weird snacking, and everything in between, one person will inevitably drive the other one a bit nuts.
 But frustration can quickly deteriorate into resentment or full-on anger.
 So, the trick becomes understanding how to deal with frustration in a healthy way.

 “It is normal for everyone to feel frustrated with their partner,” says Cheri Timko, a Couples Relationship Coach.
 “Part of living together is navigating how to be two people with different personalities and still live together peacefully.”
 How we handle the differences can greatly influence other parts of the relationship, so it is important to be particularly aware in these situations.
 “When they are handled poorly,” Timko adds, “it can lead to anger and resentment for both partners.
 When done well, situations of frustration can help build and strengthen your bond.”